ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ProjectSample.md

 # Project sample
 This article demonstrates the process of how to setup Unity projects to be able to use the supplement packages.

-## Adding eventbus
+## Adding the eventbus package
-After creating the project we can add one of our packages to the project with openupm.
-For example to add the eventbus package open a terminel in the new project root and type the following command:
+After creating the project we can add one of our packages to the project with OpenUPM.
+For example to add the eventbus package open a terminal in the new project root and type the following command:

 ```PowerShell
 openupm add com.autsoft.unitysupplements.eventbus
 ```

-After adding this you will see multiple errors appear in your console, this is because some dependecies from nuget still need to be added.
+After adding this you will see multiple errors appear in your console, this is because some dependencies from NuGet still need to be added.
-## Adding nuget scope and packages
+## Adding NuGet scope and packages
-To be able to add nuget packages first we need to add the following scope to the **scopedRegistries** array inside the *Packages/manifest.json* file.
+One way to add NuGet packages inside Unity is to add the following scope to the **scopedRegistries** array inside the *Packages/manifest.json* file.

 ```json
 {